-Public urged to help trace ‘forgotten’ nurses at wartime country house hospital
+Can you spot your ancestor?
+Charity asks for help tracing ‘forgotten’ nurses at WWI country house hospital

 -

-Public urged to help trace ‘forgotten’ nurses at wartime country house hospital
+Can you spot your ancestor?
+Charity asks for help tracing ‘forgotten’ nurses at WWI country house hospital

-Rare photographs from the First World War’s first country house hospital have been converted to colour to help identify the “forgotten” nurses who served there.
+Rare photographs from the First World War’s first country house hospital have been converted to colour to help identify the “forgotten” nurses who served there as historians "hit a brick wall" in their search.

 English Heritage is calling on the public to help spot their ancestors in the images taken at Wrest Park in Bedfordshire, thought to be the first stately home set up as a convalescent home after the outbreak of war.